Azure Resource Manager

 Having a look at the template we can see it is made up of 22 input parameters that can be changed or substituted to alter how the resources are created.
 The parameters have a name and a data type.
 There are 3 variables that are used within the template, and of course, there are the 6 resources being created in the deployment.
 The parameters file contains the values that are currently used for the resource deployments.
 These are default values, or values manually entered in the portal when creating the VM resource, like location, machine name, and resource group.
 Scripts just links you to Azure documentation.
 The same information is accessible while the deployment is happening.
 For an existing resource, you can download the template or deploy from the Export Template page.
 Some of you might be thinking, “hang on, now there are only 3 parameters and 1 resource”.
 That's because this template is just the virtual machine component and doesn’t include the supporting network infrastructure resources.
 If you need to get the templates for all resources in a deployment after the fact, you can go to the resource group and select the resources and click export template.

 Back at our VM resource, Azure lets you save templates to an online library, which is what I’ll do now by giving the template a name and simple description.
-You can view templates saved to the library through More Services and then select Templates.
+You can view templates saved to the library through More Services, then All Services, and then select Templates.
 With a template, you can redeploy the resource or make a similar resource with different attributes by changing some of the input parameters.

 We’ve got the template what now?
 The usual method for deploying resources using templates is to use a command-line interface, either PowerShell or Azure CLI.
 We will look at both of these later, but initially let’s create the VM resource through the portal using the downloaded template.